elunna/hackem/hackem_changelog.md

     - 10% max HP/Pw increases.
     - 50% Gain xp; 20% nothing happens.
 - [x] trappers and lurkers above mindless (now they cannot be detected with ESP)
-- [x] The Oracle sometimes gets a potion of hallucination (xnh)
 - [x] Most golems now drop more items related to their material (ie: rope golems drop leashes, etc)
 - [x] Angels and Aleaxes can generate with harps.
+-
+- [x] The Oracle sometimes gets a potion of hallucination (xnh)
+- [x] Priests, soldiers, the watch, and player monsters can also be a variety of different races.
+- [x] Shopkeepers:
+    - usually spawn get a shotgun and shells
+    - Doubled their base level (compared to vanilla) (from SlashEM)
+- [x] Player monsters:
+    - can be encountered throughout the game.
+    - They covet the Amulet of Yendor, and attempt to steal it.
+    - Any monster, should it get a hold of the Amulet of Yendor, can and will sacrifice it on an endgame altar.

 ### Monster Mechanic Changes:

 - [x] Shape-changing monsters (except for vampires and were-creatures)
     - will revert back to their original form when their polymorphed form dies.
     - They cannot change form again once this happens.
-- [x] Updated nasties lists with slashem monsters.
-  - Added gugs, slaughter wights, devas, revenants
 - [x] Imps and others cussing the hero wake up nearby monsters
 - [x] Removed "Hits as +x weapon" property from slashem monsters
 - [x] Removed "Requires +x weapon to be hit" property from slashem monsters